 - Tank tops

-- Any shirt that has a neckline that is too low or ones that expose your belly
+- Any shirt that has a neckline that is too low or that exposes your belly

 - Too much cologne